-The evolution of rum distillation dates back nearly 400 years.
-Upon arriving in Guyana in 1498, Christopher Columbus began planting the soon-to-be cash crop, sugar cane.
-150 years later the Dutch came to Guyana and established the first settlements of Essequibo and Berbice, introducing the cultivation of sugar cane along the coastal plain and the banks of the great rivers.
+The evolution of rum distillation dates back over 400 years.
+Upon arriving in present-day Guyana in 1493, Christopher Columbus planted the first successful sugar cane grown in the Caribbean in the Essequibo River basin, which joins the mighty Demerara River, running along the equator and below sea level.
+150 years later the Dutch established the region’s first major European settlements, Essequibo and Berbice, capitalizing on the cultivation of sugar cane along the coastal plain and the banks of the great rivers.

 Diamond Reserve is the brand name of DDL’s introductory and lightly aged rums.
 The Diamond Reserve brand was created to differentiate between the aged rums of El Dorado (3 years or more) and the introductory spirits produced by DDL.
 These rums are designed to mix into cocktails, as well as for sipping on their own.